BottleRocketStudios/iOS-Hyperspace/README.md

 ## Contents

 * **HTTP** - Contains standard HTTP definitions and types.
-If you feel something is missing from here, please submit a pull request!
+If you feel something is missing from here, please submit a pull request.
 * **Request** - A struct that defines the details of a network request, including the desired result and error types.
 This is basically a thin wrapper around `URLRequest`, utilizing the definitions in `HTTP`.
 * **TransportService** - Uses a `TransportSession` (`URLSession` by default) to execute `URLRequests`.
 Deals with raw `HTTP` and `Data`.
 * **BackendService** - Uses a `TransportService` to execute `Requests`.
 Transforms the raw `Data` returned from the `TransportService` into the response model type defined by the `Request`. **This is the main worker object your app will deal with directly**.